Prime (symbol): Use in music

 The prime symbol is used in combination with lower case letters in the Helmholtz pitch notation system to distinguish notes in different octaves from middle C upwards.
 Thus represents the C below middle C, represents middle C, represents the C in the octave above middle C, and the C in the octave two octaves above middle C. A combination of upper case letters and sub-prime symbols is used to represent notes in lower octaves.
 Thus represents the C below the bass stave, while represents the C in the octave below that.

 In some musical scores, the double prime is used to indicate a length of time in seconds.
 It is used over a fermata denoting a long note or rest.
 (Note: Some systems fail to display this symbol.
 In picture form, it is .)

+The prime symbol is also used in the names of organ stops, which conventionally indicate pitch using the length in feet of the pipe corresponding to C_{2}, the lowest C on an organ manual two ledger lines below the bass clef.
+Concert pitch corresponds to stops, hence this naming convention is known as eight-foot pitch.

 Computer encodings

 Unicode and HTML representations of the prime and related symbols are as follows.